 In the United States alone, nearly 60 million abortions have taken place since the Roe-v-Wade Supreme Court decision legalized abortion in 1973.
 Over 1.5 billion abortions have taken place around the world since 1980.
 Though abortion rates in the U.S. are dropping, still every year nearly 900,000 take place.

-If we believe each of these are persons, created in the image of God, then we must first weep at a culture that considers their lives so worthless that they can be so easily discarded.
+If we believe each of these are persons, who bear the image of God, then we must first weep at a culture that considers their lives so worthless and expendable.
 We must lament our inability to find a home for the unwanted.
 And we must examine the way we use language to seek to justify what we are doing.
 Even the word “abortion” as a euphemism masks what is actually taking place when a baby is extracted from a mother’s womb and deliberately killed.
 Mike Cosper, writing of the way we politely discuss the taking of innocent human life, says we have, “imbibed a … disenchanted language that looks at bodies and refuses to assign them any meaning beyond being ‘products of conception.’”

 Also disturbing is the way abortion providers like Planned Parenthood seem to target predominantly minority populations.
 Women of color are five times as likely to have an abortion.
 Abortion kills black children at three times the rate of white children.
 There are a variety of factors that lead to this reality, but among them is the intentional placement of abortion clinics in high minority population centers.

-If we believe that each human life was created, knit, in the womb of a mother by a loving Creator, we must be compelled to look past the euphemisms and champion human life, at its most vulnerable state.
-Where others speak of a fetus, a clump of cells, we have to say, we must say, “There is a person there.”
+If we believe that each human life is knit in the womb of a mother by a loving Creator, we must look past the euphemisms and champion human life, at its most vulnerable state.
+Where others speak of a fetus, a clump of cells, we have to say, “There is a person there.”

 Off the Sidelines